AdrianaPineda/labs/swiftdata/README.md

 # SwiftData
-An experiment to illustrate SwiftData usage in Xcode
+An experiment to illustrate SwiftData usage in Xcode.

+I used [this tutorial](https://www.hackingwithswift.com/books/ios-swiftui/editing-swiftdata-model-objects) as a guide

 ## Description